Second Seminole War: The "Mosquito Fleet"

 In the early years of the war, Navy Lt.
 Levin Powell had commanded a joint Army-Navy force along with 8 Revenue Cutters of some 200 plus men that operated along the coast.
 In late 1839, Navy Lt.
-John T. McLaughlin was given command of a joint Army-Navy force with support of Revenue Marine an amphibious force was to operate in Florida.
+John T. McLaughlin was given command of a joint Army-Navy force supported by the Revenue Marine.
 This included schooners and cutters off the shores, barges close to the mainland to intercept Cuban and Bahamian traders bringing arms and other supplies to the Seminoles, and smaller boats, down to canoes, for patrolling up rivers and into the Everglades.
 McLaughlin established his base at Tea Table Key in the upper Florida Keys.

 An attempt to cross the Everglades from west to east was launched in April 1840, but the sailors and marines were engaged by Seminoles at the rendezvous point on Cape Sable.
 Although there were no known fatalities (the Seminoles carried off their dead and wounded), many of the naval personnel became ill, and the expedition was called off and the sick were taken to Pensacola.
 For the next few months the men of Lt.
 McLaughlin's force explored the inlets and rivers of southern Florida.
 McLaughlin did lead a force across the Everglades later.
 Traveling from December 1840 to the middle of January 1841, McLaughlin's force crossed the Everglades from east to west in dugout canoes, the first groups of whites to complete a crossing.